jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-3.rst

 We're now set up to handle even more events, like button holds, and double-clicks.
 Or even complex events involving multiple buttons (think chords on a piano or "ctrl-c" on a computer keyboard).

 If you've done any programming in the past with GUIs, or front-end web application development, this concept may seem very familiar.
-It's very similar to how mouse and keyboard events are handled in these environments.
+It's similar to how mouse and keyboard events are handled in these environments. |thinking|

 But don't be distracted by this!
 An event is not inherently tied to human interaction.
 An event can be *anything*.
 If a change in state can be detected, we can call it an event, and take action when it happens (or, we can *handle* the event).

 Imagine you have some environmental sensors.
-You can detect UV index, brightness of light, temperature, and relative humidity.
+Say you can detect UV index, brightness of light, temperature, and relative humidity.

-All of the following would be examples of events:
+All of the following might be examples of events you could detect:

 * The temperature increases by 10 degrees Fahrenheit.
 * The humidity drops by 20%.